01signal.com

 So here's the point: An FPGA is a piece of electronics, and as such there are inaccuracies during its manufacturing.
 Even more important, when the temperature of the silicon changes, so does the speed at which the transistors change their state and the same is also true for the speed at which the signals propagate on the logic fabric.
 Changes in the supply voltage also influence how quickly things happen inside the FPGA.

 Hence if the FPGA gets a bit warmer or cooler, a signal can arrive to a flip-flop slightly later or slightly earlier, relative to the clock.
 This alone can make this flip-flop miss the signal that it should have sampled, or sample the signal that the flip-flop usually misses.
-Even local heating of the silicon can cause this, when adjacent (and possibly unrelated) logic on the die gets less or more active.
+Even local heating of the silicon can cause this, when adjacent (and possibly unrelated) logic on the chip gets less or more active.

 Likewise, FPGAs have manufacturing inaccuracies.
 Even though all FPGAs that leave the factory have passed tests that ensure that they are compatible with their specifications, some FPGAs may have faster silicon than others.
 This is why an improperly made logic design might work on one FPGA and not on the other.